tru-ID/dev-server/README.md

 - Install the [tru CLI](https://tru.id/docs/reference/cli)
 - Setup the CLI with the `client_id` and `client_secret` from the [tru.ID Console](https://tru.id/console)
-- Create a project with the CLI pointing to the tru.ID Node Server directory `$ tru projects:create --project_dir PATH_TO_DIR`.
+- Create a project with the CLI pointing to the tru.ID Node Server directory `$ tru projects:create --project-dir PATH_TO_SERVER_DIR`.
 This will create a `tru.json` file in the directory.

 ### Install dependencies: